-LUC Boundary Area (Acres) Onslow County Registration Date Aquifer Use Control Boundary 178.6 August 16, 2010 Industrial/Non-Industrial Control Boundary (VI) 61.6 April 16, 2019 b Only the most recent LTM report NIRIS number is shown.
+LUC Boundary Area (Acres) Onslow County Registration Date Aquifer Use Control Boundary 178.6 August 16, 2010 Industrial/Non-Industrial Control Boundary (VI) 61.6 April 16, 2019

-The AS treatability study and Brinson Creek investigation will be conducted through FY 2023 (Schedule 8-4).
+The AS Treatability Study is ongoing through FY 2023 and the draft Brinson Creek Investigation Technical Memorandum was submitted in FY 2023 (Schedule 7-4).
 LTM consisting of MNA and AS performance monitoring for groundwater will continue and LUC inspections will be conducted quarterly.